underlines/awesome-ml/llm-tools.md

 - https://github.com/HazyResearch/flash-attention
 - https://github.com/stochasticai/x-stable-diffusion
 - [ExLlama](https://github.com/turboderp/exllama) a more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
 By [ReturningTarzan](https://www.reddit.com/r/LocalLLaMA/comments/13vm7tx/can_an_rtx_3090_run_a_30b_4bit_model_with_webui/jm6wmu0/)
+- [tokenmonster](https://github.com/alasdairforsythe/tokenmonster) ungreedy tokenizer increases inference speed and context-length by 35% for pre-training on new LLMs

 ## Benchmarking
 ### Leaderboards